soulwing/cas-mock-server/README.md

 environment variables.

 * ATTRIBUTES_JDBC_URL - full JDBC URL for the database
+* ATTRIBUTES_JDBC_DRIVER - (optional) fully-qualified class name of the JDBC driver; this is needed mostly for Tomcat which does not automatically register JDBC drivers
 * ATTRIBUTES_JDBC_USERNAME - (optional) database username
 * ATTRIBUTES_JDBC_PASSWORD - (optional) database password
 * ATTRIBUTES_JDBC_USER_QUERY - SQL query that will return the attributes using a